MorpheusXAUT/vacs/README.md

 -   Required system dependencies are automatically selected by the package manager during client installation
 -   ALSA audio backend required (automatically provided by Pipewire and PulseAudio plugins installed as dependencies)

+> [!IMPORTANT]
+> If you're running a Wayland-based display server, please see our [Wayland support doc](vacs-client/docs/wayland.md) for details on limitations and supported features.
+> At the moment, no X11 support is available, although plans are to add it in the future.

 ### macOS

 -   macOS High Sierra 10.13+ (Intel or Apple Silicon)